xytovl/steam-runtime-tools/bin/system-info.md

         :   The Wayland socket from "WAYLAND_DISPLAY" or the default fallback "wayland-0", if unset, was not available in the filesystem.

+    **x11-type**
+    :   The type of the X11 server.

+        **unknown**
+        :   There was an unknown, or internal, error while checking the X11 server.

+        **missing**
+        :   There wasn't an X11 server.
+This is likely a pure Wayland environment.

+        **native**
+        :   The server is a native X11 server.

+        **xwayland**
+        :   The X11 server is an XWayland server.

+    **x11-messages**
+    :   Human-readable array of lines with error messages about the X11 display server.
+This element will not be printed if there aren't any error messages.

 **xdg-portals**
 :   An object describing the XDG portal support.
 Whether `xdg-desktop-portal`
     is installed, and working, and which portal backend implementations are